 Please make sure any health care or aged care workers or residents are noted on the laboratory request form so their test can be prioritised.

-In order to stay within these guidelines, we are unable to provide referrals for COVID-19 tests unless you fit these criteria.
+In order to stay within these guidelines, we are unable to provide a COVID-19 test unless you fit these criteria.
 This ensures that the currently inundated pathology and screening centres will be able to keep up with demands for testing.
 We will update this information as the criteria change.